 YL takes $1-$4 off of each check–for “maintenance” to “figure out your commission” (quote from a CSR)–just to send you your earnings . doTERRA charges $1.95 for each check cut.

-I don’t mean to be too sarcastic here, but that would sure be nice to earn $1.95 for cutting a check.
-I don’t see why there should be a fee to “figure out your commission.”
-Doesn’t software do that?
+I don't mean to be too sarcastic here, but this seems confusing to me.
+I get that there are fees for printing and sending a check (actually a small business owner commented on this post about needing special ink for check writing, which I didn't know about), but I don't see why there should be a fee to “figure out your commission.”
+Doesn't software do that?

 Then, each year, doTERRA charges an annual fee ($25) to be a rep, but they send you a bottle of peppermint oil.
 Again, I don't mean to be too harsh, but remember my concerns about their peppermint oil?
 I'm just not sure how much it's worth.

-5. <strong >Social Security Number -Some people don’t want to give out their SS# to become a rep. The companies need these to file taxes with the IRS.
+Some people don't want to give out their SS# to become a rep. The companies need these to file taxes with the IRS.
 I understand concerns about keeping your SS# private.
 One alternative is to get a Tax ID # from your state.
-(Update: One reader shared there is a way to get a discount from doTERRA without your SS#)
+(Update: One reader shared there is a way to get a discount from doTERRA without your SS#.)

 6. Over-the-Top Devotion